TechLabs-Berlin/mlds-tools/README.md

 Additionally, some of the tools and templates introduced in the workshops have been made in to re-usable components such as:

-- A docker image to host a self-contained SQL Runner sandox environment
+- A docker image to host a self-contained SQL Runner sandbox environment
 - Application and helper code (with examples) to run simple flask server, streamlit apps
-- Notebook to demonstarte advanced data manipulation and handling, inluding generation of synthetic data datasets!
+- Notebook to demonstrate advanced data manipulation and handling, including generation of synthetic data datasets!

 ## Preparing for the Workshop